vanHeemstraSystems/dhiwise/README.md

-repository-name
+dhiwise
-# Repository Name
+# DhiWise

-> Slugline
+> DhiWise enables you to develop enterprise-grade applications in low-code and pro-code simultaneously.

 - [Glossary](./GLOSSARY.md)
 - [References](./REFERENCES.md)